maps

 func (m *SliceMap[K, V]) Keys() (keys []K)

-Keys returns the keys of the map, in the order they were added or sorted
+Keys returns a new slice of the keys of the map, in the order they were added or sorted

 func (*SliceMap[K, V]) Len